facebook/zstd/doc/zstd_compression_format.md

   the top four bits and the second taking the bottom four (e.g. the following operations could be used to read the weights:
   `Weight[0] = (Byte[0] >> 4), Weight[1] = (Byte[0] & 0xf)`, etc.).
-  The full representation occupies `((Number_of_Symbols+1)/2)` bytes, meaning it uses a last full byte even if `Number_of_Symbols` is odd.
+  The full representation occupies `Ceiling(Number_of_Symbols/2)` bytes, meaning it uses only full bytes even if `Number_of_Symbols` is odd.
   `Number_of_Symbols = headerByte - 127`.
   Note that maximum `Number_of_Symbols` is 255-127 = 128.
+  If any present literal has a value > 128, raw header mode is not possible.
-  A larger series must necessarily use FSE compression.
+  It's necessary to use FSE compression.

 - if `headerByte` < 128 :
-  the series of weights is compressed by FSE.
+  the series of weights is compressed using FSE.
   The length of the FSE-compressed series is equal to `headerByte` (0-127).

 ##### Finite State Entropy (FSE) compression of Huffman weights